Andrettin/Wyrmsun/readme.txt

 - Added Goblin Fugla Forge (graphics by Jinn).
 - Renamed the Blacksmith to "Smith".
 - Fixed issue which caused workers to be converted along with the neutral human lumber mill.
+- The dwarven guard tower now benefits from throwing axe upgrades (the tower's initial damage has been reduced accordingly, so that the damage when fully upgraded is the same as the normal damage was previously).

 * Factions
 - The Gnomish faction is now again called "Untersberg".